Ethiopia’s ruling coalition names new chairman, set to be PM

 - OSU and NFL quarterback now an Ohio deputy sheriff

+Ethiopians had eagerly awaited news of their new leader for days, with many hoping the development would bring calm to the nation of 100 million people after the months of protests demanding wider freedoms.

-Abiy is the first person from Ethiopia’s largest ethnic group, the Oromo, to hold the post of prime minister since the Ethiopian Peoples’ Revolutionary Democratic Front came to power in 1991.
+Abiy will be the first person from Ethiopia’s largest ethnic group, the Oromo, to hold the post of prime minister since the Ethiopian Peoples’ Revolutionary Democratic Front came to power in 1991.
+The Oromo people, despite their numbers, have long felt marginalized and have played a main role in the demonstrations.

-Many hoped the development would bring calm after the months of protests demanding wider freedoms.

-“I believe that the Oromia region president, Dr. Abiy Ahmed, is the answer to Ethiopia’s youths’ questions,” Yonas Alemayehu, an activist in the restive Oromia region, told The Associated Press.
-The Oromo people, the largest ethnic group among Ethiopia’s population of 100 million, have long felt marginalized.
+The new leader, who is in his 40s, is widely seen as a fresh face in the ruling coalition, which long has been dominated by the smaller but more powerful Tigray Peoples Liberation Front.
+Credited with co-founding the National Intelligence and Security Service, Abiy was elected last month as chair of the Oromo People Democratic Organization, one of the ruling coalition’s four core parties, paving the way for his premiership.

+“A fair justice system works only when human rights are respected,” he said during a recent meeting in the Oromia region.

-The outgoing prime minister at times had been labeled as weak and under the shadow of former strongman Meles Zenawi, who died in 2012.
-Others argued that Hailemariam successfully continued the late leader’s core policies, of both economic transformation and repression.
+The outgoing prime minister, Hailemariam, at times had been labeled as weak and in the shadow of former strongman Meles Zenawi, who died in 2012.
+Others argued that he successfully continued the late leader’s core policies: economic transformation and repression.

-In a 2016 interview with the AP, the outgoing prime minister acknowledged that good governance was in decline in Ethiopia and people were asking the government to correct it.
+In a 2016 interview with the AP, Hailemariam acknowledged that good governance was in decline in Ethiopia, a key security ally of the United States.

 “That is the main reason why people are protesting,” he said at the time.
 “This is really a positive sign.
 I have recently apologized in front of the parliament for our mismanagement and lack of responsibility that have generated these dissents.
 We are now taking measures to address those grievances.”